 - If the subscriber is seeking to qualify under the income-based criteria – the number of individuals in his or her household; and

-- The subscriber meets the income-based or program-based criteria for receiving program-supported service;
+- The subscriber meets the income-based or program-based criteria for receiving Lifeline-supported service;

-- The subscriber is seeking to qualify as an eligible resident of Tribal lands, he or she lives on Tribal lands;
+- If the subscriber is seeking to qualify as an eligible resident of Tribal lands, he or she lives on Tribal lands as defined in 47 C.F.R.
+Section 54.400(e);

-- The subscriber moves to a new address, he or she will provide that address to the ETC within 30 days;
+- If the subscriber moves to a new address, he or she will provide that address to the ETC within 30 days;

-- The subscriber's household will receive only one program-supported service and, to the best of his or her knowledge, the subscriber's household is not already receiving a program-supported service;
+- The subscriber's household will receive only one Lifeline-supported service and, to the best of his or her knowledge, the subscriber's household is not already receiving a program-supported service;

 - The information contained in the subscriber's certification is true and correct to the best of his or her knowledge;